 This is the new generation of e-Kickscooter, a new version that offers a range of up to 65 km (40 miles), two independent brake systems, and a battery with a much higher capacity that reaches up to 551 Wh.
 It can climb slopes with up to 20% inclination.

 DGT 3.0 pilot project:

-During the Smart City Expo World Congress, SEAT has also presented its DGT 3.0 project, in which it collaborates with the Spanish Traffic Authority.
-This pilot project enables cars to communicate with traffic lights and road information panels in real-time, in order to improve traffic and road safety.
+During the Smart City Expo World Congress, SEAT also presented its DGT 3.0 project, in which it collaborates with the Spanish Traffic Authority.
+This pilot project enables cars to communicate with traffic lights and road information panels in real-time in order to improve traffic and road safety.